Searching for the Internment Camp Where My Father Was Held

 The phrase used was “barbed wire fever”—what we now call post-traumatic stress disorder.

 Linda Mannheim’s most recent publication is the Kindle Single Ghosts: Managua 1986.
 Her short story collection, Above Sugar Hill (Influx Press), is set in the New York neighborhood where she grew up.
 Her novel Risk (Penguin) is about a relationship being reexamined during South Africa's Truth and Reconciliation Commission hearings.
 Linda's stories have appeared in Ambit, Alfred Hitchcock’s Mystery Magazine, and New York Stories.
 She lives in London.

 Enter your email address to receive notifications for author Linda Mannheim

-You have been added to the notification list for author Linda Mannheim
+Confirmation link sent to your email to add you to notification list for author Linda Mannheim

 More by this author

 “Many look at the world through the eyes of conquerors.
 What happens when you stop taking your position for granted?”